DeimosMH/DCH_CppPrimerPlus/docs/index.md

 02. Why does typing a number such as 121 as input require a program to make a conversion?</br></br>

 </summary>

+It is a raw stream of data from keyboard, that to be displayed as human-readable text, need to be converted.

+// Answer in the book</br>

+Keyboard entry generates a series of characters.
+Typing `121` generates three characters, each represented by a 1-byte binary code.
+If the value is to be stored as type int, these three characters have to be converted to a single binary representation of the value `121`.

 </details>